monolayer/monorepo/docs/guide/glossary.md

 Functions can also be used for [triggers](#triggers) to invoke.

+## Index

+A [SQL object](#sql-object) that contains data derived from a table or materialized view, allowing for fast retrieval and access of the original data.

 ## Schema

 > A schema is a namespace for [SQL objects](#sql-object), which all reside in the same database.
 Each SQL object must reside in exactly one schema.